apache/flink/docs/content/docs/connectors/datastream/kinesis.md

 new shards (i.e., when the streams are resharded to increase the number of shards for higher provisioned Kinesis service throughput).

-Also note that the assignment of shards to subtasks may not be optimal when shard IDs are not consecutive (as result of dynamic re-sharding in Kinesis).
+Also note that the default assignment of shards to subtasks is based on the hashes of the shard and stream names, which will more-or-less balance the shards across the subtasks.
+However, assuming the default Kinesis shard management is used on the stream (UpdateShardCount with `UNIFORM_SCALING`), setting `UniformShardAssigner` as the shard assigner on the consumer will much more evenly distribute shards to subtasks.
+Assuming the incoming Kinesis records are assigned random Kinesis `PartitionKey` or `ExplicitHashKey` values, the result is consistent subtask loading.
-For cases where skew in the assignment leads to significant imbalanced consumption, a custom implementation of `KinesisShardAssigner` can be set on the consumer.
+If neither the default assigner nor the `UniformShardAssigner` suffice, a custom implementation of `KinesisShardAssigner` can be set.

 ### The `DeserializationSchema`